Linus Lindström: Playing career

 Lindström made his Swedish Hockey League debut playing with Skellefteå AIK during the 2015–16 SHL season, on 23 February 2016.

 During the 2018–19 season, Lindström appeared in 32 games with Skellefteå AIK before he was loaned to HockeyAllsvenskan club, BIK Karlskoga, on 25 January 2019.

+In the 2023–24 season, Lindström became SHL-Champion with Skellefteå AIK, helping the team to their first title since 2014.